-The full amount shown under registrant contributions is included in the company contributions to savings plans for each NEO shown above in the All Other Compensation Table.
+- 1) The full amount shown for executive contributions is included in the base salary figures for each NEO shown above in the Summary Compensation Table. - The full amount shown under registrant contributions is included in the company contributions to savings plans for each NEO shown above in the All Other Compensation Table.
 The amount shown under aggregate earnings reflects the NEO's gain or loss based upon the individual allocation of his notional account balance into the basket of mutual fund benchmarks.

-These gains or losses do not represent current income to the NEO and have not been included in any of the compensation tables shown above.
-For all NEOs the aggregate balance shown in column (f) above includes those amounts, both executive contributions and registrant contributions, that have been disclosed either as base salary
+These gains or losses do not represent current income to the NEO and have not been included in any of the compensation tables shown above. - These gains or losses do not represent current income to the NEO and have not been included in any of the compensation tables shown above.